 NOTE: If you are not a UCF student and were recently denied undergraduate admission to the university, and are seeking to appeal that denied admission decision, contact Undergraduate Admissions for more information.
-The Appeals process outlined below only applies to decisions made on Academic Record Changes in the Office of Academic Services.
+The Appeals process outlined below only applies to decisions made by Academic Services on Administrative Record Changes.

 Students will receive notification of the Committee's decision promptly by mail after the meeting or they may stop in the Academic Services Office at Millican Hall 210 with a photo ID or call us and receive the decision after 1 PM the afternoon of the meeting.